Jahia/jahia/bundles/provisioning/README.md

 These additional options are available :
 - `target`: The cluster group name where the operation will be done (unset to execute on all nodes)
-- `autoStart`: Autostart the bundle after installation (at the end of the script execution)
+- `autoStart`: Autostart the bundle after installation
-- `uninstallPreviousVersion`: Uninstall all other versions (at the end of the script execution)
+- `uninstallPreviousVersion`: Uninstall all other versions
 - `forceUpdate`: If true, module will be updated if it is already installed.
 Default is `false`
+- `if`: Optional condition that must be met to do the operation

 Examples :